Salary and Career Info

-You also have the option to pursue opportunities in research, lab support, or data analysis in private businesses, government agencies, and non-profit organizations.
+As a biology major, you have the option to pursue co-op and internship opportunities in research, lab support, or data analysis in private businesses, government agencies, and non-profit organizations.
 Biology students have worked for hospitals, wildlife centers, veterinary clinics, food companies, and pharmaceutical firms.
-To learn more, or gain assistance in identifying and applying to co-op positions, visit RIT's Office of Career Services and Cooperative Education.

 Hosted by RIT’s Office of Career Services and Cooperative Education, the National Labs Career Fair is an annual event that brings representatives to campus from the United States’ federally funded research and development labs.
 These national labs focus on scientific discovery, clean energy development, national security, technology advancements, and more.
 Students are invited to attend the career fair to network with lab professionals, learn about opportunities, and interview for co-ops, internships, research positions, and full-time employment.